Geography Curriculum Statement of Intent

 - We aim to not only cover but also to exceed the depth and breadth of the National Curriculum.

-- To provide a varied curriculum that interests and intrigues our children while meeting the needs of all backgrounds, cultures and abilities.
-Including those with SEND needs.
+- To provide a varied and diverse curriculum that interests our children and meets the needs of all backgrounds, cultures and abilities, including those with SEND needs.

 - To create meaningful opportunities to link Geography to other subjects.

-- Staff will follow their curriculum maps to ensure progression throughout the school.
+- Staff will follow their curriculum maps to ensure there is progression throughout the school and lessons follow a sequence that is pertinent to the topic.

-- To fulfil the duties of the National Curriculum whereby schools must provide a balanced and broadly based curriculum.
+- To fulfil the duties of the National Curriculum whereby schools must provide a broad and balanced curriculum.
 We promote the spiritual, moral, social, cultural, development of pupils and prepare them for their responsibilities for later life. e.g. conservation.

 - We will monitor progress regularly through book looks, evidence of work and discussions with the pupils.
 We will ensure that all staff are kept informed of any changes within the Geography curriculum and that best practice is shared.